 Mr. Ramey has given numerous speeches and training classes on various aspects of antitrust laws and competitive issues, and has also testified before the Texas State Senate and House of Representatives and other legislative commissions on various business and consumer issues.

-Mr. Ramey was recognized as a Texas "Super Lawyer" in 2017 and the 13 years immediately preceding and in 2010, 2011 and 2017 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Texas Monthly and Law & Politics magazines.
+Mr. Ramey was recognized as a Texas "Super Lawyer" in 2018 and the 14 years immediately preceding and in 2010, 2011, 2017 and 2018 as a Top 100 “Super Lawyer” in Dallas/Fort Worth by Super Lawyers magazine.
 Mr. Ramey was also named as one of the "Best Lawyers Under 40 In Dallas" by D Magazine.
 He is AV Preeminent® rated by Martindale-Hubbell.*

 *AV®, BV®, AV Preeminent® and BV Distinguished® are registered certification marks of Reed Elsevier Properties Inc., used under in accordance with the Martindale-Hubbell certification procedures, standards and policies.